Ep. 27 | Diane Warren

 Diane will be with us to discuss her immense catalog of songs, which include BECAUSE YOU LOVED ME (Celine Dion), HOW DO I LIVE (LeeAnn Rimes) and I DON'T WANT TO MISS A THING (Aerosmith), that plus much more.

 Show starts at 6:30pm CT (4:30pm PT / 7:30pm ET).
-Stream it live from our website or subscribe for free and download the show on iTunes.
+Subscribe for free and download the show on APPLE PODCASTS.
+You can also listen on the go on your Android/iPhone/iPad device via SPOTIFY.

 DIANE WARREN is considered to be one of the most prolific and successful contemporary songwriters of our time.
 A quick glance at her list of Top 10 Hits reveals a range of musical genres and styles so diverse it's difficult to believe the songs could have come from the same person; yet, they did.
 In fact, Diane continues endlessly to pour forth songs that keep climbing to the top of the charts.